 Multiple Background Screening Options

 Background screening isn’t simply about criminal history anymore; now, a comprehensive background check involves several additional layers designed to detect threats.
-The goal is to cast a wide net, get a holistic view of an applicant, and ensure you’re protected from every angle.
+The goal is to cast a wide net, get a holistic view of an applicant, and protect you from every angle.
 A quality, comprehensive solution will include the following list of services, tools, and data:

 Accuracy and Accreditation

-When it comes to getting a comprehensive background check, casting a wide net is a start, but the data collected isn’t valuable unless it’s accurate—since inaccurate or misleading background checks can lead to liability and legal issues.
+When getting a comprehensive background check, casting a wide net is a start.
+Still, the data collected isn’t valuable unless it’s accurate—since inaccurate or misleading background checks can lead to liability and legal issues.
 To ensure the accuracy of results and reduce risk, a background check company will provide access to the most up-to-date and comprehensive court records from all relevant federal, state, and local jurisdictions.

 Customer Service